 - Initial Vector Selection and Application

-- The hospital selected all-cause readmission, sepsis readmission, and pressure injuries (implemented later) as their initial vectors.
+- Onslow Memorial Hospital selected all-cause readmission, sepsis readmission, and pressure injuries (implemented later) as their initial vectors.

 - Initial Vector Performance

 - The performance of the machine helped drive strong executive and clinical informatics support.
-Over 24 months, the hospital avoided more than $3M in costs through their readmissions reduction program and integration of the cognitive machine.
+Over 24 months, the hospital avoided more than $3M in costs through their readmissions reduction program and integration of the Jvion Machine.

 - Expanded System Adoption

 - Clinical engagement expanded to include a committee of stakeholders comprising nursing and quality executives.
-The focus of this committee is to drive engagement for each activated vector.
+The initial focus of this committee was to drive engagement for each activated vector.
 Because of the committee’s continued work, nursing leadership has been more visible and has taken ownership of actioning the machine’s outputs.

 - New Vector Selection

-The leadership and stakeholder committee driving the adoption of Jvion’s Cognitive Machine understand that AI isn’t a luxury limited to a handful of prominent providers; rather, it is an imperative to ensuring quality patient care and the long-term sustainability of the hospital.
+The leadership and stakeholder committee driving the adoption of the Jvion Machine understand that prescriptive analytics solutions aren't a luxury limited to a handful of prominent providers; rather, the application of these solutions is an imperative to ensuring quality patient care and the long-term sustainability of the hospital.